 Eligible personnel who have been employed full-time in the Oklahoma state System of Higher Education for not less than five years immediately preceding the date of retirement may avail themselves of early retirement at the age authorized or permitted by the Oklahoma Teachers Retirement System.

 II.
 Retirement Benefits

 In accordance with federal regulations, all SSC employees are participants in the Social Security System.
 Social Security provides benefits for retirement, disability, death, and medical expense.

 Oklahoma Teachers Retirement System (OTR)

 All full-time employees and part-time employees authorized by the President may participate in OTR.
-The College will pay each employee’s OTR contribution based on salary and fringe benefits (including annual contracts and overloads.)
+The College will pay each employee’s OTR contribution based on allowable compensation as defined by OTR.

 III.
 Annuity (Tax-Sheltered 403 (B) Plan)

 After a College employee has completed one year of full-time employment, the College President may authorize a contribution of an amount equal to 3.5 percent of the employee’s salary into a qualified tax-sheltered IRC 403 (B) Plan.
 This plan is based on employee and/or employer contributions into one of the approved tax-deferred annuity plans.
 The combined employee and employer contribution may be as much as is allowable by the Internal Revenue Service.

 The employer contribution to the IRC 403 (B) plan will not be made for employees on unpaid leave of absence, unpaid FMLA leave, disability leave, or military leave in excess of 20 days in any fiscal year.
 The employer contribution to the plan will commence the month after the full-time employee completes the necessary enrollment into a College sponsored IRC 403(b) plan.